cuboost/Cuboost/README.md

 # About Me

 👋 Hi, I’m the creator of Cuboost.
 I work alone to create simple things that can help us in our everyday life.
-I put all my creations on my [website](cuboost.vercel.app).
-Note: my website is currently under development.
+I put all my creations on my [website](https://cuboost.vercel.app/).

 <picture>
 <source